AdobeDocs/advertising.en/help/dsp/campaign-management/campaigns/campaign-pause-activate.md

 ---
 # Pause or Activate a Campaign

-Pause a live campaign or activate a paused campaign when it’s within the configured flight schedule.
+Pause a live campaign or activate a paused campaign when it's within the configured flight schedule.

 All placements paused prior to pausing a campaign will remain paused upon campaign activation.